zibzub/catmoon/README.md

 /api/wallet-cats?address=...
 ```

-The Cloudflare Pages Function:
+The Cloudflare Pages Function lives at:

 ```text
 functions/api/wallet-cats.js
 ```

-supports Ethereum addresses and ENS names.
+It supports Ethereum addresses and ENS names.
 It uses `viem` for Ethereum and ENS resolution.
 Wallet ownership data comes from the MoonCatRescue API.

 Successful wallet lookup responses are cached at the Cloudflare edge for 5 minutes.
 Invalid inputs return `400` with `cache-control: no-store`.

+Input protection rejects missing, too-long, or unsafe lookup inputs before ENS/RPC/API work is attempted.

 ## Geometry